If you’re planning to travel to India, here’s what you’ll need to know and expect if you want to visit during the coronavirus pandemic.

 The situation has serious implications for the rest of the world, say experts.

-Over 162.6 million vaccination doses have been delivered so far — with over 31.5 million, or 2.31% of the population, fully vaccinated.
+Over 246 million vaccination doses have been delivered so far in India — but just 3.34% of the population are fully vaccinated.
+A worrying gender disparity is also emerging, with 17% more men being vaccinated than women.
 Maharashtra, Odisha and Punjab state health officials have previously reported vaccine shortages.
-The country has currently bought enough vaccines to cover 8% of its 1.4 billion population.
+The country has currently bought enough vaccines to cover just 8% of its 1.4 billion population.

 Ahmedabad, in the west of the country, started a drive-through vaccination facility on May 8 to ramp up the immunization drive.